Be aware of common medications that cause falls

 10. Medications that lower blood sugar

-- Most diabetes medications can cause or worsen hypoglycemia (too low blood sugar)
+- Most diabetes medications can cause or worsen hypoglycemia (blood sugar that’s too low)

 What to do if your senior is taking these medications

 If your older adult is currently taking one of these medications, don’t make any changes without talking with their doctor.
 Suddenly discontinuing a drug could cause serious harm.

 The CDC recommends that seniors STOP medications when possible, SWITCH to safer alternatives, or REDUCE medications to the lowest effective dose.